Retourner en haut

 FORMER CHEMICAL BIOLOGY LAB MEMBERS

-Dolors Grillo-Bosch, Sara Crespillo, and Virginia Puente (post doctoral fellows), Charlotte Rimbault (graduate student), Isabel Gauthereau, Ségolène Antoine, Camille Genuer, and Ellyn Renou (Engineers and technical staff), Ananda Appavoo, Guillaume Dufton, Coraline Thibaut, Marine Dupuis, Laurent Gastambide, Léa Favrelière, Issa Fall, Dephine Cloarec, Esther Gavello Fernandez, Imili Belkacemi, Manon Coursières, Vincent Mallet, Maxence Fontaine, Eva Bloqué, Guillaume Nahmias, Emma Pessoa and Orianne Devarieux (undergrads, LP, M1, M2 and Engineer school).
+Dolors Grillo-Bosch, Sara Crespillo, and Virginia Puente (post doctoral fellows), Charlotte Rimbault (graduate student), Isabel Gauthereau, Ségolène Antoine, Camille Genuer, Ellyn Renou, and Cecile Lemoigne (Engineers and technical staff), Ananda Appavoo, Guillaume Dufton, Coraline Thibaut, Marine Dupuis, Laurent Gastambide, Léa Favrelière, Issa Fall, Dephine Cloarec, Esther Gavello Fernandez, Imili Belkacemi, Manon Coursières, Vincent Mallet, Maxence Fontaine, Eva Bloqué, Guillaume Nahmias, Emma Pessoa and Orianne Devarieux (undergrads, LP, M1, M2 and Engineer school).

 Fundings